stefanbohacek/SimpleSharingButtons/README.md

 ## Notes

-This is an old project I started three years ago and there's quite a few things I wanted to clean up before open-sourcing it.
+This is an old project I started in early 2014 and there's quite a few things I wanted to clean up before open-sourcing it.
 Not having enough time to do that, I decided to put the source code on GitHub as it is.

 Also note that Facebook [no longer accepts custom parameters](https://developers.facebook.com/bugs/357750474364812), you need to use [Open Graph](http://ogp.me/) instead.